Teerasil Dangda: Almería (loan)

-Return to Muangthong United
+Third stint at Muangthong United

 On 20 January 2015, after an unsuccessful spell, Teerasil returned to his parent club.
 He backed to be an important part for Muangthong United and won 2016 Thai League.
 In the next season, he scored 100th goal for his club on 11 March 2017 against Nakhon Ratchasima.
 Moreover, he broke Pipob On-Mo's league record of 108 goals becoming highest league goals of Thai players with 109 goals after scored twice against Super Power Samut Prakan.

 Sanfrecce Hiroshima (loan)

-Teerasil signed for Sanfrecce Hiroshima on 20 December 2017.
-He made his official debut against Consadole Sapporo, where his former teammates Chanathip Songkrasin and Jay Bothroyd also plays for, in 2018 J1 League and scored the winning goal for his club.
+Teerasil signed for J1 League club Sanfrecce Hiroshima on 20 December 2017 on loan.
+He made his official debut against Consadole Sapporo on 24 February 2018, where his former teammates Chanathip Songkrasin and Jay Bothroyd also plays in the match during the 2018 J1 League and scored the winning goal for his club.
 He has scored 6 goals in 32 league appearances for the club.
 He returned to Muangthong United even though Sanfrecce want him to play in next season.

 Shimizu S-Pulse

-In January 2020 Teerasil signed with Shimizu S-Pulse.
-He made his debut on February 22 against FC Tokyo, netting a goal in a 3–1 defeat.
+On January 2020, Teerasil signed with Shimizu S-Pulse.
+He made his debut on 22 February against FC Tokyo, netting a goal in a 3–1 defeat.
 In the 2020 J1 League, he scored 3 goals in 24 league appearances for the club.

 BG Pathum United

-In December 2020, Teerasil returned to the Thai League 1, signing with BG Pathum United F.C.
-On his debut 6 February, Teerasil scored his first goal for BG Pathum, in their 2–0 win against Police Tero.
-First season with BG Pathum he won the 2020–21 Thai League 1 title.
-In 6 August 2022, BG Pathum United in a 3–2 win over Buriram United, he won the Thailand Champions Cup 2 times in a row.
+On December 2020, Teerasil returned to the Thai League 1, signing with BG Pathum United.
+On his debut on 6 February 2021, Teerasil scored his first goal for BG Pathum, in their 2–0 win against Police Tero.
+In his first season with BG Pathum, he won the 2020–21 Thai League 1 title.
+On 6 August 2022, BG Pathum United in a 3–2 win over Buriram United, he won the Thailand Champions Cup 2 times in a row.
+On 29 May 2023, BG Pathum United announced a contract renewal with Teerasil, until the end of the 2024–25 season.
+On 14 June 2024, Teerasil scores the winning goal late in 90+8 stoppage time to secure the club the 2023–24 Thai League Cup over his former club Muangthong United.
+During the 2024–25 ASEAN Club Championship match against Cambodian club Preah Khan Reach Svay Rieng, after the opponent scored an equaliser in the 61st minute, Teerasil scored 2 minutes later to secured a 2–1 win.
+On 17 June 2025, BG Pathum United bid farewell to Teerasil after contract expiry.

+Bangkok United

+On 1 July 2025, Teerasil signed with Bangkok United and wore the number 10 jersey for the club.
+He make his debut for the club coming on as a substitution and scored on his debut in a match against Rayong in a 3–2 home league victory on 17 August.